MediBoss/Professional-Portfolio/README.md

 * Link to Server Repo : <a href = "https://github.com/MediBoss/GitviewrServer" >Gitviwr's Server</a>
 * Link to Live Product :

+## 4. <a href = "https://github.com/MakeSchool-Companion-App/Companion-iOS" >🕑Companion</a>

+### Overview

+Companion is designed to track student attendance using Bluetooth Low Energy beacons.

+* Link to iOS Repo : <a href = "https://github.com/MakeSchool-Companion-App/Companion-iOS" >Companion iOS</a>
+* Link to Organization Repo : <a href = "https://github.com/MakeSchool-Companion-App" >Companion</a>

 ## 5. <a href = "https://github.com/yveslym/remindMe" >🕑RemindMe</a>

 ### Overview